BeHaVeZ/BeHaVeZ-DDA_GW2024-25/README.md

 Contributions are welcome!
 If you are interested in improving the game or the DDA algorithms, you could contact me to get the project through LinkedIn -> [[My LinkedIn page](https://www.linkedin.com/in/alexanderterentyev/)].

 ## License
-This project is licensed under the MIT License - see the [LICENSE](./LICENSE.md) file for details.
+This project is licensed under the MIT License.

 ## Acknowledgments
 A heartfelt thank you to all testers and contributors who have supported this project.
 Your involvement is fundamental to the development and success of this adaptive gaming experience.
-Also a huge thanks to my supervisors during this research [[Fries Boury](https://www.linkedin.com/in/friesboury/)] and [[Kasper Geeroms](https://www.linkedin.com/in/kasper-geeroms-01258259/?originalSubdomain=be) for guiding me throughout the whole project.
+Also a huge thanks to my supervisors during this research [[Fries Boury](https://www.linkedin.com/in/friesboury/)] and [[Kasper Geeroms](https://www.linkedin.com/in/kasper-geeroms-01258259/?originalSubdomain=be)] for guiding me throughout the whole project.
 Thank you ❤
 ~_Alexander T._